Swing (American Style Swing or East Coast Swing)

-The Swing in its many forms is danced with a carefree style and a lot of circular rotation.
+The Swing in its many forms is danced with a carefree style and, most often, a lot of circular rotation.
 The various possible rhythms are excellent training for quick footwork and spontaneity, adding comfort and ease to other rhythm dances.
 Once mastered, the Swing is fun and exciting to learn and practice.

 Even by this time, just after the war, the Lindy/Jitterbug styles being danced around North America were extremely varied.
 Arthur Murray himself was instrumental in developing the American Style Swing based on observing what dancers were doing and then codifying the material into a coherent syllabus.
 The Swing basic rhythm is said to have resulted from the popularity at that time of 6-count patterns in the Lindy/Jitterbug (usually an 8-count dance).
 It is also notable that Fox Trot (as it is introduced in the American Style) is also a 6-count basic pattern and is also danced to the more mellow versions of the same big band ‘Swing’ music.
 This allowed for adept social dancers to slip from one dance to the other effortlessly in the same piece of music for more variety and musicality.